Optional Intervals Event and Two n-ary Finitary Operations: An Algebraic Framework for Unifying Parallel-Serial Execution and Axiomatizing Simultaneity from an Epistemological Perspective: Introduction

-Swapping the lanes does not affect the starting method of each athlete, they all start running after hearing the starting gun.
-So intuitively, this operation exhibits a certain kind of transformation invariance.
+Lane swapping does not alter the starting conditions for each athlete, all of whom start upon hearing the starting gun.
+Intuitively, this operation thus exhibits a specific form of transformation invariance with respect to the race time window.

-Downhill skiing is a winter sport.
-Each skier competes on a track in a certain order one by one, and there can only be one person on the track at a time, so this is a sequential type of race.
-We use an n-ary finitary operator ``$\otimes$'' to represent a race in which all skiers participate.
-Then a race with 6 skiers can be expressed as
+In contrast, downhill skiing is a winter sport where skiers compete sequentially on a single track, with only one skier permitted on the course at a time.
+We use the $n$-ary finitary operator \(\otimes\) to represent a race with all skiers participating in strict sequence.
+For a race with 6 skiers, this is formalized as

-The skier represented on the left side of parameters starts the race earlier than the skier represented on the right side.
-Intuitively, this operation does not appear to exhibit transformation invariance.
+where the skier indexed on the left of the parameter list starts the race earlier than the skier on the right.
+Intuitively, this operation does not exhibit the same transformation invariance as the concurrent race operation with respect to the race time window.

-Although 100 metres race and downhill skiing have the above differences, they are both races of speed and can determine the ranking of each person and ultimately decide the ownership of the medals.
-So why is this?

-The essence of a speed race is ``sorting the time costs from smallest to largest''.
-Both the 100 metres and downhill skiing can achieve speed race rankings.
-Is it because of some of their own properties that the comparison of time costs can be realized through them?
-What are the physical/mathematical properties among them that we haven't summarized yet?

-In the fields of physics and computer science, a large amount of research focuses on events, time and sequences(see~\cite{VAANDRAGER1991275}).
-Most studies first observe crucial indicator moments, such as the starting timestamp and ending timestamp, and then introduce mathematical methods and models for analysis.
-People's traditional understanding of ``observation'' depends on the result of event execution, but this can easily trap observers in a situation where ``small-scale structures are indistinguishable, and large-scale structures cannot be fully grasped''.

-This paper introduces a paradigm shift from passive observation to constraint-aware subjective planning of events.
-By leveraging mathematical frameworks of set theory, group theory, and algebraic structures (e.g., Cartesian product, orbit space, permutational equivalence), it establishes a novel formal algebraic methodology for the analysis of event execution, sequence relationships, and object motion.